PCI Compliance for Small Business: What You Need To Know

 - Semi-annually: Perform and document reviews to ensure that your firewall and router configurations meet PCI compliance standards

 - Annually: Conduct system audits, security testing, and risk assessment procedures.
 Review your information security policies and public-facing web apps.
-Hold a security awareness training for your employees.
+Hold security awareness training for your employees.

-Build Consumer Confidence
+Builds Consumer Confidence

 Not only is every business susceptible to data breaches, but consumers are increasingly aware of the steps merchants can take to protect their information.
 And this is influencing their purchase decisions.